The 2019 AHS Research Grants Program Award will be $500!

-Grant Purpose: The purpose of this grant is to stimulate and support herpetological research in the state of Alaska.
+Grant Purpose: The purpose of this grant is to stimulate and support herpetological research, outreach and education in the state of Alaska.

-Applicant Solicitation: Our grant program will be publicized in our biannual newsletter, on our email list, and on our facebook page.
+Applicant Solicitation: Our grant program will be publicized in our newsletter, to our email list, and on our Facebook page.

-4. Must agree to submit a report of research activities at the end of the calendar year in which the research took place.
-This will include a financial statement of expenditures related to the grant.
+3. Submit a report of project activities at the end of the calendar year in which the research took place.
+This shall include a financial statement of expenditures related to the grant.

-5. Must agree to submit a newsletter / website article including a photograph of his or her self.
+4. Submit a newsletter / website article including a photograph of yourself.

-7. Must agree to acknowledge AHS in all publications and presentations related to the research conducted under the grant.
+6. Acknowledge AHS in all publications and presentations related to activities conducted under the grant

 Grant applications will be ranked based on the following criteria: